KibuKuhn/myfavorites/README.md

 * Currently myfavoriites expects the system tray on top of the screen.

 # Prebuilt version
-If you just want to use it, download archive file from the prebuilt folder.
-The archive contains a customized java 11 runtime as well.
+Folder prebuilt contains 'myfavorites', a Linux runnable built with GraalVM.

 System tray